CoughBall/Full_stack_python_docker_image/README.md

 This is a simple full stack python application that is ready to be wrapped with [Docker](https://www.docker.com/) as an image and deployed as a container.
 It exposes one API end point in /api/posts/<post_number> and a web application in /project which consumes that API.
+This is my first time trying all of these technologies, nice expreience overall.

 ## DOCKER
 ### The stack